nicoduj/homebridge-sepsadSecurity/readme.md

 - `platform` must be "HomebridgeSepsadSecurity" (required).
 - `login` login used for your sepsad account (required).
 - `password` password of your sepsad account (required).
+- `originSession` defaults to "SEPSAD".
+Can try other values for EPS, might work who knows :)
 - `refreshTimer` Optional - enable refresh of security System state every X seconds, for automation purpose if you need to activate something else based on its state change (defaults : disable, accepted range : 60-3600s).
+- `maxWaitTimeForOperation` Optional - set the maximum time that we wait for operation to complete.
+When elapsed, check the current State again and updates accordingly. (defaults : 20s, accepted range : 30-90s).
+- `refreshTimerDuringOperation` Optional - set the refresh timer during operation in progress to detect the end of the operation. (defaults : 5s, accepted range : 2-15s).
+- `allowActivation` Optional - set to true if you want to allow activation of the system. **PLEASE READ IMPORTANT NOTE AT THE BEGINNING OF THIS README**
+- `cleanCache` Set it to true in case you want to remove the cached accessory (only those from this plugin).
+You have to restart homebridge after applying the option.
+Remove it after restart, otherwise it will be recreated at each startup.

 ## Changelog